Imadberkani/MLOps1.1/README.md

 <b>Testing</b>: techniques for evaluating, validating, and testing machine learning models

-<b>Reproducibility</b>: methods for ensuring reproducibility and transparency in your machine learning workflows
+<b>Reproducibility</b>: methods for ensuring reproducibility and transparency in a machine learning workflows

 <b>Production</b>: guidelines for maintaining and updating machine learning models in production